Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Okay.

-And selling tickets to the local drugstore with a hand-painted sign that read lovely costumes,
+And selling tickets at the local drugstore with a hand-painted sign that read lovely costumes, rare and sweet music, laughter by the yard.

 Okay.

-What's the sad bit?
 Why are you hamming that up?

 Maybe it's like a play on something good, something bad.

-It's like that phrase, bad.
+That's what that phrase, bad.

-That's what that show is.
+That's what our show is.

 Something good.

-Something okay.
+Something okay?

 Something it'll make you cry.

-They're not over promising.
+They're not over-promising.

 Yeah, that's true.